sjahnke15/MenuOrderingSystem/README.md

  For Windows: `.\venv\Scripts\activate`
  For Linux: `source venv/bin/activate`
 ## Usage
+When using these commands, make sure that all files in this repo are in the same working directory!
+Otherwise you could get an error about modules not being available or the menu not being accessible.

 To run interactive mode, simply run the application with no command line input

 `python ordering.py`